Clownpect/Allison_BluestampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 My first milestone was assembling my build and running a test code in order to certify that the robot was able to move.
 I had to improvise a bit due to the screws and standoffs' sizes not aligning with the video tutorial I used to assemble my robot, however it did end up working despite the sizes slightly differing from the video.
-At this point, the robot is currently able to move in all directions, however it can’t detect obstacles nor follow a straight black line.
-My current future goals are to focus on coding the robot to follow a line and to be able to detect future obstacles that stand in its way.
+At this point, the robot is currently able to move in all directions, however it can’t detect obstacles nor follow a black line.
+My current future goals are to focus on coding the robot to follow a black line and to be able to detect future obstacles that stand in its way.

 # Schematics